Skip to content

 Unconventional resources are energy resources found in reserves where the hydrocarbons are trapped tightly inside layers of rock, and can only be accessed using specially adapted techniques such as horizontal drilling and hydraulic fracturing.

 Unconventional gas resources — often called tight gas or shale gas — are becoming increasingly important as both global and domestic energy demand continues to grow.
-We are exploring, running pilot projects, and putting in place the infrastructure required to access new unconventional reserves in fields such as North Arabia, South Ghawar, and Jafurah.
+We are exploring and developing these resources, and putting in place the infrastructure required to access unconventional reserves in fields such as North Arabia, South Ghawar, and Jafurah.

-At peak production, unconventional gas generated by our program is expected to displace the equivalent of approximately 500,000 barrels of crude oil per day, with Jafurah alone expected to displace more than 300,000 barrels per day when production is at its peak.
+At peak production, unconventional gas generated by our program is expected to displace the equivalent of approximately 500,000 barrels of crude oil per day from use in energy generation.
 This crude oil can then be used in the creation of a range of valuable products.

 Where is unconventional gas found?

-Traditionally, accessing natural gas resources involves drilling into rock formations to unlock large reservoirs of methane-rich hydrocarbon gas, which can then flow freely to the surface.
+Traditionally, accessing natural gas resources involves drilling into rock formations to unlock large reservoirs of methane-rich hydrocarbon gas, which can then flow freely to the surface where it is then captured for use.
 Unconventional gas resources, by contrast, are trapped tightly in dense shale rock formations.

-In the past, even though these formations contain huge amounts of gas, it was considered too difficult and costly to access them.
-But advanced techniques such as horizontal drilling have made them more easily accessible.
+In the past, even though these formations contain huge amounts of gas, it was considered too difficult and too costly to access them.
+But advanced techniques such as horizontal drilling and hydraulic fracturing have made them more easily accessible.

 Recovering shale gas